yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 }
 ```

-###GetFeedFinishedEvent
+### GetFeedFinishedEvent

-This event will be thrown when fetching the feed from the social provider has finished **successfully**.
+This event is triggered when fetching the feed from the social provider has finished **successfully**.

 ``` java
 @Subscribe